 The worst-case scenario is for the cartridge to totally split open, which as you can imagine, will damage your weapon to the extent that you won’t be able to use it.

 So, poor gun performance and safety hazards can all be attributed to poor casing.
 The best way to avoid this is obviously to double-check each casing before using them.
 And of course, always think twice before reusing casings once.
 Think thrice before reusing casings twice.
 On and on.
 Safety first.

-Using spray lube for the purposes of case sizing is a common practice; however, using an excessive amount can cause issues.
+Using spray lube for case sizing is a common practice; however, using an excessive amount can cause issues.
 Most commonly, you can end up with divots in the case.

-Usually, miniscule vent holes will be placed to ensure that excessive lube does not escape.
+Usually, minuscule vent holes will be placed to ensure that excessive lube does not escape.
 However, because lube is not compressible, applying too much will cause it to accumulate in the die.
 That’s how you end up with dents in brass cases, which tend to be malleable.

 The effect this has is reducing case capacity.
 You might have to deal with cracking, and of course, there’s always the chance of fatigue.